Refractory Shapes Information

 Furnace liners are modular refractory shapes consisting of a series of interlocking components that fit or stack together to form a protective furnace lining.
 Induction furnaces often utilize a modular furnace lining system fabricated from ceramics that do not interfere with the inductive heating process.
 Liners may use a backup of ramming cement behind the liner, but not within the interlocking grooves.
 The absence of refractory cement between the ceramic sections improves the lining life and melt quality of these refractory shapes.
 Tongue and groove crucibles are a modular crucible system consisting of a series of interlocking components that stack together to form a melt furnace lining or crucible.

-Pouring nozzles or orifices are refractory shapes that are used to direct or meter the flow of molten metal or other melted materials.
-Atomization nozzles are a critical component in the gas atomization process used to product metal powders.
+Pouring nozzles, or orifices, are refractory shapes that are used to direct or meter the flow of molten metal or other melted materials.
+Atomization nozzles are a critical component in the gas atomization process used to produce metal powders.
 Ceramic nozzles are also used to shield other components of a system from arcs or abrasive jet/blast streams.
-Pouring cups, pouring tubes, tundish nozzles, continuous casting tips also fit into this category of refractory shapes.
+Pouring cups, pouring tubes, tundish nozzles, and continuous casting tips also fit into this category of refractory shapes.

-Spargers or diffusers are porous ceramic refractory shapes that are used to blow fine bubbles of a gas into a metal melt to remove impurities, particulates or other detrimental melt gases, de-oxidize melts and enable chemical reactions.
-Others forms of refractory shapes include beams, columns, crucibles, bar stock, round stock, kiln furniture, plates, rods, filters diffusers, and tube stock or cylinders.
+Spargers, or diffusers, are porous ceramic refractory shapes that are used to blow fine bubbles of a gas into a metal melt to remove impurities, particulates, or other detrimental melt gases, de-oxidize melts and enable chemical reactions.
+Other forms of refractory shapes include beams, columns, crucibles, bar stock, round stock, kiln furniture, plates, rods, filter diffusers, and tube stock or cylinders.

 Alexknight12 / CC BY-SA 3.0